bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 spinner on the screen for at least two seconds because it kind of looks sort of cool and so you can see it for two seconds.
 That&apos;s quick enough that you can see it but not so long that you&apos;re going to be annoyed by it.
-Two seconds goes by pretty quickly.
+Two seconds goes by pretty quickly.</p>

-All right, great.
-So now in here we&apos;re going to do our asynchronous functions for sending our formdata.
+<p>All right, great.
+So now in here we&apos;re going to do our asynchronous
+functions for sending our formdata.
 I&apos;ll close this thing so it&apos;s a little easier to read here.
 But again, formdata is we&apos;re using so this is exactly what we did before. contactForm is the actual form that we